How to Visit Colosseum in 2025: Tickets, Tours & Levels Explained (Rome, Italy)

 There is really not one ‘best’ way to visit the Colosseum, so choose the tickets or tours that align with your interests, time, and budget.

-If you are looking for the best-value guided tour, then consider this highly-rated experience that – in addition to all the standard places – includes the Arena floor & special Gladiator’s Gate access.
+If you are looking for the best-value guided tour, then consider this highly-rated experience that – in addition to all the ‘regular’ levels and sites – includes the Arena floor & special Gladiator’s Gate access.

-If you want to see all levels, then book a Colosseum tour that includes the Arena Floor and the Underground (we went with this tour and thoroughly enjoyed the visit).
+If you want to see most levels and insights into the workings of the Colosseum, then book a guided tour that includes the Underground and the Arena Floor (we did a tour like that and thoroughly enjoyed our visit).

 If you are short on time or rather go on your own, you can see the impressive interior of the amphitheater and visit the Roman Forum and Palatine Hill with a regular ticket.
-In that case, consider this Rome Tourist Card that includes Colosseum tickets as well as all the most important sights at the Vatican.
-With this card, you can often get Colosseum tickets even if they are not available individually!
+TIP: In that case, consider this Rome Tourist Card that includes Colosseum tickets, the Vatican Museums with the Sistine Chapel, the Pantheon, and a 10% discount on other attractions in Rome.

 FAQ

-Yes, if you want to be 100% sure that you can visit the Colosseum inside, you have to reserve timed-entry tickets in advance.
-The chances of getting a ticket on the day of your visit are very slim.
+• Do you need to book Colosseum tickets in advance?
+Yes, if you want to be 100% sure that you can visit the Colosseum inside, you have to reserve timed entry tickets in advance.
+While you can get a ticket on the day of your visit, you can easily waste 2-3 hours in line, if not more!

+• Which Colosseum levels can you visit?
 Which Colosseum levels you can visit, depends on the ticket you get.
 With general admission, you have access to the first and second floors including the museum.
-If you want to visit Arena Floor, you need a different ticket.
-Colosseum Underground can only be visited with a guide.
+If you want to visit the Arena Floor or the Attic, you need different tickets for those levels.
+The Colosseum Underground can only be visited with a guide.
 All Colosseum tickets include entrance to the Roman Forum and Palatine Hill.

 More travel inspiration and information for your visit to Rome: